alillje/css-grid-generator/README.md

-# CSS Grid Generator
+# Gridlify

-A simple tool to generate a css grid layout.
+A simple tool to dynamically build a grid css layout, aswell as dynamically positioning elements in to grid layouts.

 ## How to install